 Nearby Wikieup was once the settlement of the Hualapai Indians, also known as Walapais.
 The Indians used to cultivate corn and other food crops aided by the rich, river-nourished soil of the valley.
 They had fierce rivals in the tribe of the Tonto Apaches.
 Mostly, the two tribes did not seek disputes with each other but all that changed with the coming of the settlers, and later, the Gold Rush and miners.

 The settlement of the settlers pushed both tribes farther from their source of livelihood.
 This resulted in disputes between the white men, the Yavapai Apaches, and the Hualapais.

-We feel that the natural fortress like formation of the canyon on the ranch was at one time an important Native American site because it was easily defensible.
+The natural fortress like formation of the canyon on the ranch was an important refuge because it was easily defensible.

 We have found artifacts making it obvious that this was inhabited by aboriginal tribal humans before the Native Americans.
 Perhaps the land has not changed significantly since then.
 Dinosaurs roamed Northern Arizona before that, and this sandy region was once a sea.
 It does look like an ocean without water.